-Delicious asparagus salad with juicy tomato, creamy avocado, toasted almonds and boiled eggs.
-Tossed in super easy Dijon mustard and olive oil dressing, this warm asparagus salad is perfect for spring!
+Delicious Asparagus Salad with juicy tomatoes, creamy avocado, toasted almonds and boiled eggs.
+Tossed in super easy Dijon mustard and olive oil dressing, this warm salad is perfect for spring!

+Asparagus salad!
 It’s asparagus season, my friends!
 Fill your bodies with vitamins K and C, folate and fiber while you can afford asparagus.
-Asparagus ranks super low in residue pesticides year after year, making it a great “organic” vegetable to eat in spring.
-When as we all know local or organic produce is so hard to come buy.
-I buy a bag of asparagus every Costco trip.
+Asparagus ranks super low in residue pesticides year after year, making it a great faux organic vegetable to eat in spring.
+When, as we all know, local produce is so hard to come buy.

-- To trim asparagus, snap the end of one spear and cut remaining asparagus same length.
+When ready to cook, trim asparagus by snapping the end of one spear and cutting remaining asparagus the same length.

 How to Make Asparagus Salad

-- Boil asparagus for 3 minutes, drain and fill pot with ice + cold water to stop the cooking process.
+- Boil asparagus for 60 seconds if it is thin and for 3 minutes if the stalks are thicker.
+Drain, fill pot with ice and cold water to stop the cooking process and let sit.

-This asparagus salad recipe covers all food groups filling up the plate without meat.
-Therefore, I like to serve it alongside quinoa, brown rice or whole wheat pasta.
+- Because this salad covers all food groups, I like to serve it alongside quinoa, brown rice or whole wheat pasta.

 - 2 lbs asparagus